nicokruger/inmytree.co.za/app/blog/monitor-existing-deployments-cloudwatch-step-functions-cdk/index.md

 Maybe you have a centralised monitoring system already, maybe you're monitoring from each deployment separately, using something like Zabbix, nagios or such.

 You dream of a day where all your deployments run in AWS.
 Wouldn't that be nice?
-Then I could just use CloudWatch right?
+But until then, being proactive on your alarming is just as important as ever.

 I'll show you how at [Digitata](https://vaitom.digitata.com), we are pulling all our important on-premise metrics/KPI's into CloudWatch using a robust, serverless and low-cost approach by leveraging Step Functions, CDK, your VPC and Lambda.